 Nowadays, cement is a very important material in the construction industry.
 It is mainly used in masonry and concrete construction.
 The major portion of a structure’s strength mostly depends on the quality of cement.

-So when you buy cement there is certain possibility of quality variation in cement.
-That is why it is essential to test the cement to know its quality not only you paid for this but also to forestall the possibility of a failure through the use of defective material.
+But when you buy cement there is a certain possibility of quality variations in cement.
+That is why it is essential to test the cement to know its quality not only to ensure you’re getting what you paid for but also to forestall the possibility of a structural failure through the use of defective materials.

-The main qualifications demanded of a cement in civil construction are strength, permanency of structure and a rate of setting suitable to the demands of the work.
+The main qualifications demanded of cement in civil construction are the strength, permanency of structures and a rate of setting suitable to the demands of the work.

-The physical tests which are generally performed to determinethe acceptability of cements are –
+The physical tests which are generally performed to determine the acceptability of cement are –

 - Fineness Test

 - Setting time Test

 Fineness is the mean size of cement grain.
 It is done to measure the mean size of cement grain.

 The finer the cement the surface area for hydration will be large and it increases the strength of cement.
 But the fineness varies in different types of cement.